What is Whiplash?

 Symptoms and severity of whiplash can vary significantly between people.
 The most commonly reported symptom is neck pain or stiffness.
 This can occur anywhere from immediately after the injury to several days later.

 Research shows the most effective way to treat your injury is with a combination of treatment options which are tailored to your individual dysfunctions.
 Research evidence supports various treatment approaches.
-Your best treatment direction should be guided by an expert in the rehabilitation such as a musculoskeletal physiotherapist who specialises in neck injuries or whiplash.
+Your best treatment direction should be guided by an expert in the rehabilitation such as a musculoskeletal physiotherapist or osteopath who specialises in neck injuries or whiplash.

 Potential treatment methods for whiplash include: